RayKay91/reactTodoApp/README.md

 It is deployed on Netlify and you can view and test the app here: https://weather-checker-app.netlify.app

+Something to improve upon would be the loading animation.
+At the moment the request happens so fast that the loading icon is only shown for a split second which can result in a non-smooth viewing experience when submitting the form.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).